newrelic/node-newrelic/Migration Guide.md

   `attributes.exclude` list.
 Now, instead of having to be an exact match, wildcards (`*`) may be appended to each item for broader filtering.

+**Updated custom metric naming**: Custom metrics are now prefixed with `Custom/`.
+Existing insights queries may need to be addressed moving forward.

 ### Node Version Support

 The agent now only supports Node version 6 and above, which brings it up to date